 Selecting the Right Shipper for Your Appliances

 All LTL shippers are not the same.
-To ship your appliances, which are valuable and awkward to stow and handle, you’ll want to work with a freight company that specializes in furniture and appliance transport.
+Appliances are valuable and awkward to stow and handle, so you’ll want to work with a freight company that knows how to ship appliances and specializes in furniture and appliance transport.
 Our company has decades of experience moving standard to top-of-the-line appliances, and has, as a result, overcome any challenge that can occur — doorways that are too narrow, driveways that are too steep, refrigerators full of food, etc. If you work with an LTL carrier that specializes in, say, hazardous materials, they may not know how to handle and stow your appliance with the proper care.

 Another important consideration when selecting a carrier: Is the trucking company familiar with the route your appliance will be taking?
 Carriers that do a lot of business in your pickup and delivery areas have a lot of other customers with freight that can be combined with your appliance.
 This means your appliance is likely to be delivered more quickly and more efficiently, which equals a lower price and greater value.